Published: 18 Jun 2025

 Shift Left on Cost Optimization

-Avoid Premature Optimization — But Not Ignorance
+Avoid Premature Optimization, but Not Ignorance

 Roman Dubchak